dorota-alina/Tic-tac-toe/index.md

 ## Play on

-If you enjoy playing Tic-Tac-Toe, it's likely you'll also like other paper-and-pensil games, such as
+If you enjoy playing Tic Tac Toe, it's likely you'll also like other paper-and-pensil games, such as

 * [Sprouts](https://en.wikipedia.org/wiki/Sprouts_(game))
 * [Dots and Boxes](https://en.wikipedia.org/wiki/Dots_and_Boxes)